scott-griffiths/bitstring/README.md

 # \<<< 4.1 beta now available - the _speed_ update \>>>

-This version concentrats on what is perhaps bitstring's major weakness - speed.
+This version concentrates on what is perhaps bitstring's major weakness - speed.
 It's always been a pure Python module with no dependencies, which has a few advantages, but means it can't compete with C-coded extensions in terms of raw speed of operation.

 Version 4.1 of bitstring has been rewritten to use the `bitarray` type from the package of the same name as its underlying data type.